-Second edition (first French Edition) of Henry Mouzon's landmark 4-sheet map of the Carolinas, the primary source for the geographical details of the Carolinas for the American, English and French armies during the American Revolution.
+First state of Henry Mouzon's landmark 4-sheet map of the Carolinas, the primary source for the geographical details of the Carolinas for the American, English and French armies during the American Revolution.

 Mouzon's map was unquestionably the most important general map of the period.
-The map was utilzied by three of the most important commanders of the American Revolution.
+The map was utilized by three of the most important commanders of the American Revolution.
 George Washington's copy, folded and mounted on cloth, resides in the collections of The American Geographical Society.
 The French commander, the Comte de Rochambeau's copy belongs to the collections of the Library of Congress.
 British commander, Sir Henry Clinton's copy is held in the William L. Clements Library at the University of Michigan.

 For several decades, Mouzon's map was a primary source for information about the geography and topography of the Carolinas, copied frequently by other mapmakers for its remarkable detail and accuracy.
 Mouzon based his map on years of personal surveying experience and over a decade spent critically assessing and incorporating previous information.
 As noted by Pritchard and Taliaferro, Mouzon's "appeared on the eve of the American Revolution, and its up-to-date geography made it the most widely consulted map of the area used in the war effort."

 This is truly a landmark map.
 Its excellence and significant improvement of the depiction of the vast Carolinas was recognized by all countries involved in the Revolutionary War, and it remained unrivaled well into the 19th century.
+The present example includes some annotations to the counties, including the manuscript addition of Wayne County, North Carolina, which was established on November 2, 1779 (named for "Mad Anthony" Wayne) and the renaming of several islands in the near Albemarle Sound, strongly suggesting that the map was in use during the American Revolution.

 Mapmaker and civil engineer, Henry Mouzon, Jr. (1741-1807) was the grandson of a Huguenot immigrant to South Carolina who held land grants in Berkeley County.
 Henry, Jr. was born in Craven (now Williamsburg) County, South Carolina.
 After his father's death in 1749, eight-year-old Henry Jr. was sent to France for his education, where it is presumed that he learned mapmaking skills.
 He received his first important public commission in 1771, when he and Ephraim Mitchell (subsequently the surveyor general of South Carolina) were appointed by Governor Lord Charles Greville Montague to survey the boundaries of the civil districts of South Carolina.